sergiotabanelli/proxysql/README.md

 * Reads belonging to a context partition can safely run only on cluster nodes that have already replicated all previous same context partition writes.
 * Reads belonging to a context partition can safely run on cluster nodes that still have not replicated writes from all other contexts.

 For read consistency the most common scenarios is context partitioning on HTTP user session id.
 With [mymysqlnd_ms](https://github.com/sergiotabanelli/mysqlnd_ms/) plugin, this can be easily achieved accessing the PHP internal session id, this because the plugin is an extension of the PHP language, but for ProxySQL there is no means to directly access an http application session id.
-The C19 patch use a simple hack to workaround this limitation at the cost of a small and simple web application change, the hack is that every MySQL user that connect to ProxySQL C19 can have a trailing session id identifying the session id and therefore the needed read consistency context, that is: suppose that the mysql user used by your web application is `SQLmyapp`, than you can append the session id to the MySQL user separated by `#`, e.g. in PHP
+The C19 patch use a simple hack to workaround this limitation at the cost of a small and simple web application change, the hack is that every MySQL user that connect to ProxySQL C19 can have a trailing session id identifying the session id and therefore the needed read consistency context, that is: suppose that the mysql user used by your web application is `SQLmyapp`, than you can append the session id to the MySQL user separated by `#`, eg in PHP

 ```
 $sqluser = 'SQLmyapp' . '#' . session_id();
 ```
 The C19 patch will then strip the session id part from the connected MySQL user and use it as read context partition identifier.

-Another method is to supply the session id in the query as a comment, e.g.
+Another method is to supply the session id in the query as a comment, eg
 ```
 $query = '/* c19_key=' . session_id() . '*/' .
 'SELECT * FROM myrealquery';
 ```